Pushpenderrathore/sentinelai/README.md

 - Real-time ML models power live threat detection and exam monitoring across the frontend
 - Client-side inference keeps sensitive video data local and trims latency for face and mobile-phone analysis
 - Browser-based models run directly in the app for fast, responsive results
-- LLM-based reasoning provides context-aware security decisions, remediation guidance, and intelligent alerting
+- LLM-based reasoning provides post-session analysis and remediation guidance
+- Real-time alerts are rule-based and handled by the backend

 ---